finbourne/lusid-sdk-csharp-preview/sdk/docs/CustomEntityDefinitionsApi.md

 # **UpdateCustomEntityDefinition**
 > CustomEntityDefinition UpdateCustomEntityDefinition (string entityType, UpdateCustomEntityDefinitionRequest updateCustomEntityDefinitionRequest)

-[EXPERIMENTAL] UpdateCustomEntityDefinition: Modify an existing Custom Entity type.
+[EARLY ACCESS] UpdateCustomEntityDefinition: Modify an existing Custom Entity type.

 The API will return a Bad Request if the Custom Entity type does not exist.